 Click on link below to see overview of musical development throughout Highfield:

 Pupils in Years 2-6 have the opportunity to learn to play piano, recorder, fife, ukulele and guitar however there is a charge for this tuition.

 If you are interested in your child learning to play a musical instrument you can visit Trafford's music service website to find out further information and book lessons.

 Click below to find a copy of the letter from Trafford Music service which includes links to demos:

 From Year 2 upwards if your child is interested in learning to play the piano please contact Mrs Brown, music lead, for further information.

-In Lower KS2 all children learn an instrument through the First Access Program and have the opportunity to experience performing as an orchestra.
+In Lower KS2 all children learn an instrument through the Wider opportunities program, Children in Years 3 & 4 have the opportunity to experience performing as an orchestra.
 In the past couple of years, children have performed at events such as Young Voices and ExTRAFFORDganza with world-class orchestras.